ZakariaZaherLabs/Independent-Projects/README.md

-# 🧠 Zakaria Zaher's Project Showcase
+# 🧠 Zakaria Zaher's Project Overview

-Hey!
-I'm a software engineering student and indie developer focused on building real-world software and smart systems across web, mobile, cloud, and hardware.
-Below is a selection of my private projects — from IoT and DevOps to full-stack apps and smart automation.
+Welcome!
+I'm a software engineering student and indie developer with a focus on building real-world software across web, mobile, cloud, and smart systems.
+This repository provides a brief selection of private projects I've worked on — from full-stack development to DevOps, IoT, and blockchain integration.

-Most of these projects are in private repositories.
-Feel free to reach out if you'd like a demo.
+> 📌 **Note:** This is not a complete or ranked list of all my work.
+It’s simply a quick overview intended for internship applications, enterprise interest, and academic visibility.
+Feel free to reach out for more detailed demos or walkthroughs.

 ---

 ## 💬 Real-Time Chat App (Laravel + Livewire)
-A full-stack chat system with real-time messaging, notifications, and clean UI using Livewire and Alpine.js.
+A real-time messaging platform with authentication, Livewire components, and a clean user interface.

 **Tech Used:** Laravel · Livewire · Alpine.js · MySQL · Tailwind CSS
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---

 ## 🚘 RentHere.ma – Car Rental SaaS
-A multi-agency car rental management platform with admin dashboards, reservations, email notifications, and filtering.
+Multi-agency rental system with admin dashboards, reservation flows, and email notifications, built for the Moroccan market.

 **Tech Used:** Laravel · PHP · MySQL · Blade · Bootstrap
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---

-## 🌡️ Blockchain-Based Temperature Logger (IoT + Hedera)
+## 🌡️ Blockchain Temperature Logger (IoT + Hedera)
-An IoT system that reads temperature from a DHT11 sensor via ESP8266 and Raspberry Pi, then logs the data on Hedera Hashgraph via smart contracts.
-Also includes a live dashboard.
+Temperature data is read from a DHT11 sensor via ESP and Raspberry Pi, pushed via MQTT, and logged to the Hedera network.
+Includes a live dashboard and Telegram alerts.

-**Tech Used:** Python · MQTT · DHT11 · Raspberry Pi · ESP8266 · Hedera Hashgraph · Flask · Chart.js
+**Tech Used:** Python · MQTT · Hedera · Flask · Chart.js · ESP8266 · Raspberry Pi · DHT11
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---

 ## 📦 Smart Inventory System (RFID + Blockchain)
-IoT-powered inventory tracking using RFID tags.
-Automatically detects low stock, generates supplier requests, and uses Hedera smart contracts for on-chain automation.
+An RFID-based system for real-time stock tracking and auto-ordering.
+Uses smart contracts and AI-driven alerts.

-**Tech Used:** Python · Spring Boot · Hedera · RFID · Firebase · MQTT
+**Tech Used:** Python · Spring Boot · Hedera · Firebase · RFID · AI · MQTT
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---

 ## 🧠 Chkoun Ana? – AI Personality App
-A fun and intelligent personality test app in Moroccan Darija that uses AI to generate personalized reports based on user choices.
+A mobile app that analyzes user choices and generates personality reports in Moroccan Darija using GPT-based logic.

 **Tech Used:** Flutter · Firebase · OpenAI API
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---

 ## 📊 DevOps-Ready Delivery Dashboard
-A delivery management dashboard with dynamic filters, real-time updates, role-based access, and CI/CD deployment.
+Dashboard system with dynamic filters, role-based access, and deployment via Docker and Railway.
+Designed for operational teams.

 **Tech Used:** React · Spring Boot · PostgreSQL · Docker · Railway
-**🔒 Note:** This project is stored in a private repository.
-Demo available upon request.
+**🔒 Repo is private.
+Demo available on request.**

 ---